fkurmann/fkurmann.github.io/_posts/2025-09-19-papers-accepted.md

   - Academic
 ---

-This past summer, I've worked on two publucations, both of which have been accepted to workshops to take place in October.
+This past summer, I've worked on two publications, both of which have been accepted to workshops to take place in October.
  - Optimizing Vision Transformers for White Shark Re-Identification at BayLearn 2025
  - Building a Flexible Framework for Automated White Shark Re-Identification at Computer Vision for Ecology at ICCV 2025